yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01e-Advanced_CPP.md

 1. First of all, it's easier to identify in the code by grabbing an `_cast`, you can easily find out all the ***C++ style castings*** in your code.
 2. Secondly, the ***C++ style castings*** tend to generate less usage error.
 That is because there are **4 different type of castings** in C++.
 And each one have a narrowly specified purpose.
 So that gives you less room to make mistakes.
 And also the ***C++ style castings*** provide a runtime type checking capability to check if the types are compatible for casting.
 So that is also a powerful tool to use.

+# Section 17 - All Castings Considered Part 2